MRMaulana461/ckd-app/README.md

-**Cost Formula Reference** — the exact formula and stage cost table used for every dollar figure on screen, with notes on what was intentionally omitted from the source PDF and why.
+**Cost Formula Reference** — the exact formula and stage cost table used for every dollar figure on screen, with notes on what was intentionally comitted from the source PDF and why.

 ---